SandeepN97/Blogpost/frontend/README.md

 # Blog Frontend

 This is a lightweight React-based interface for the Blog Application backend.
 It uses CDN-hosted React so no build tools are required.
-The page lists posts, lets you filter by tag, search by keyword, and allows liking posts directly from the browser.
+The page lists posts, lets you filter by tag, search by keyword, like posts, and bookmark favorites directly from the browser.

 ## Running